drgx/react-native-plus-web/README.md

 />
 ```
 ## Contributing
-We'd ❤️ to have your helping hand on district-template!
+We'd ❤️ to have your helping hand on react-native-plus-web!
 Feel free to PR's, add issues or give feedback!
 Happy Hacking!! 😎